On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 The curve (\ref{eq:two-points}) passes through $(0, h)$, since $f((R,\a), 0)= R =(s^2+u^2)^\half=h$.
 The result follows from Observation~\ref{observation:in-out}, that any radial bird with its head inside $U_h$ intersects the $h$-axis at a height lower than $h$.
 So, if there is any atom of $\Hcal\vert_{U_h}$, then the corresponding radial bird prevents $(0,h)$ from being on the lower envelope $\Lcal_e$.

-\textbf{Case 2: $(0,h)$ is not a head point.} Suppose $(0,h)$ is any other point of $C'$ than its head, as in Figure~(\ref{figure:h-n-h})~(Picture~\subref{sfig:not-head}).
+\end{case} \begin{case}[$(0,h)$ is not a head point] Suppose $(0,h)$ is any other point of $C'$ than its head, as in Figure~(\ref{figure:h-n-h})~(picture~\subref{sfig:not-head}).
 Let $(s, u)$ be a point on $\partial^* U_h$.
 Using the same argument as in case~(\ref{head}), one can prove that the radial bird with its head at $(s, u)$ passes through $(0,h)$.
 Due to Observation~\ref{observation:in-out}, any other radial bird with its heads inside $U_h$ intersects the $h$-axis below level $h$.
 So it must be the case that $ \Hcal(U_h)=0$; otherwise $(0,h)\notin \Lcal_e$.
-Hence we have the result. \end{proofcase} \begin{proof}[Proof of Lemma~\ref{lem:semicircle}~(\ref{emptyUP})] Using part (\ref{emptyU}), the event a point $(t,h)$ lies on the lower envelope we have,
+Hence we have the result. \end{case} \end{proof} \begin{proof}[Proof of Lemma~\ref{lem:semicircle}~(\ref{emptyUP})] Using part (\ref{emptyU}), the event a point $(t,h)$ lies on the lower envelope we have,

 The probability of such an event equals $e^{-2\la |U_h^s| }=e^{-2\la \pi h^2/2}= e^{-\la \pi h^2}$. \end{proof} \begin{remark} Let $(0,h)$ be the intersection point of two radial birds with their heads at $(t_1,h_1)$ and $(t_2,h_2)$, respectively.
-Then the semi-circle $\partial^* U_h$ passes through both heads at $(t_1,h_1)$ and $(t_2,h_2)$ (see Figure~\ref{figure:h-n-h1}~(Picture~\subref{sfig:intersection})).
+Then the semi-circle $\partial^* U_h$ passes through both heads at $(t_1,h_1)$ and $(t_2,h_2)$ (see Figure~\ref{figure:h-n-h1}~(picture~\subref{sfig:intersection})).
 This implies that any other radial bird with its head inside $U_h$ intersects the height-axis below the level $h$, and this prevents $(0,h)$ from being a handover point.
 As a consequence, we have that $\Hcal(U_h)=0$. \end{remark}

-\begin{remark} We often refer to the key geometric result, Lemma~\ref{lem:semicircle}, as the \textbf{half-ball condition} in case of $v=1$. \end{remark} \begin{discussion}[\textbf{Speed $v\neq 1$}] Consider the general setup where the stations are moving at speed $v\neq 1$.
-Then the region that needs to be empty of head points, for a point $(0, h)$ to be on the lower envelope process, is the region enclosed by the upper half ellipse with equation $v^2x^2+y^2=h^2$, see Figure~\ref{figure:h-n-h1}~(Picture~\subref{sfig:mixed_birds2}).
+\begin{discussion}[\textbf{Speed $v\neq 1$}] Consider the general setup where the stations are moving at speed $v\neq 1$.
+Then the region that needs to be empty of head points, for a point $(0, h)$ to be on the lower envelope process, is the region enclosed by the upper half ellipse with equation $v^2x^2+y^2=h^2$, see Figure~\ref{figure:h-n-h1}~(picture~\subref{sfig:mixed_birds2}).
 For any $s\in \R$, we denote by $E^{s, v}_h$ the open set enclosed by the upper half-ellipse given by the equation $v^2(x-s)^2+y^2=h^2$ and $E^v_h:=E^{0, v}_h$. \!
 The probability that $E^{s,v}_h$ is empty of head points from $\Hcal$ is